astroport-fi/astro-zap/README.md

 # AstroZap

-Enter Astroport XYK pools with any combination of the two assets
+Enter Astroport XYK pools with any combination of the two assets.

 For an overview of the math behind zapping, see [this explainer](./docs/astrozap.pdf).